Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: FASER2

 \section{FASER2}

 FASER2 is a large-volume detector comprised of a spectrometer, electromagnetic and hadronic calorimeters, veto detectors and a muon detector, that is designed for sensitivity to a wide variety of models of BSM physics and for precise electron and muon reconstruction for neutrino measurements.
 It builds on positive experience gained from the successful operation of the existing FASER experiment~\cite{FASER:2022hcn}, a much smaller detector, which was constrained to be situated within an LHC transfer tunnel.
 The FASER2 detector, specifically designed for the FPF facility, is much larger (by a factor of $\sim 600$ in decay volume size) and includes new detector elements.
 It provides an increase in reach for various BSM signals of several orders of magnitude compared to FASER and allows sensitivity to models that were previously out of reach, such as dark Higgs, heavy neutral lepton, and axion-like particle models, as studied in Refs.~\cite{FASER:2018ceo,FASER:2020gpr,FASER:2018eoc}.
-There is particularly unique sensitivity in inelastic dark matter and in searches for quirks in a mass range motivated by naturalness arguments, as discussed in \cref{sec:physics}.
+There is unique sensitivity in inelastic dark matter and in searches for quirks in a mass range motivated by naturalness arguments, as discussed in \cref{sec:physics}.

-In addition to the BSM case for FASER2, the SM neutrino program at the FPF will rely on the identification of muons (and potentially electrons) from neutrino decays and precise measurement of their momentum and charge.
+In addition to the BSM case for FASER2, the SM neutrino program at the FPF will rely on the identification of muons from neutrino decays and precise measurement of their momentum and charge.
 The FASER2 spectrometer will be integral for these measurements for both FASER$\nu$2 and FLArE.